oernster/ClearBudget/ARCHITECTURE.md

   `end_handover` returns early when there is nothing left to end.
 Both halves are pinned by `tests/structural/test_handover_invariants.py`; the rendering is verified by an offscreen probe
+- Ending the handover is not enough on its own when the build RAISES.
+The exception used to reach the excepthook, which logs it and nothing more: no window, the event loop still running and the process still holding the single-instance lock, so every later launch handed off to that invisible copy and exited at once.
+The session loop now catches it, records it through the same excepthook, ends the handover, tells the user where the log is and ends the event loop with a failure code. `_reload_database` builds a window too and has no such handler yet

 **Building a window** (`ui/window_builder.py`):
 - `build_main_window(database, current_user, user_store, progress=None)` is the